Sv443/BetterYTM/assets/external/README.md

 ## Note about external assets:
-I do not own any of the assets in this folder.
+I do not own any of the assets in this folder, I am just re-hosting them here to ensure availability and a predefined size.
-They belong to their respective owners and I am only re-hosting them to ensure availability and stability:
+They belong to their respective owners:
 - The GitHub logo is owned by GitHub Inc.
 - The GreasyFork logo is owned by Jason Barnabe.